Roblox-Thot/DecalUploaderV2/README.md

 4. Config that works for both "modes"

 # Todo
+- [ ] Make a UI to allow testing methods and uploading quicker
 - [ ] Add other upload types (shirts?)
 - [ ] Add error checks for banned accounts
 - [ ] MORE **METH**OD